 PeatConsidered to be the precursor of coal.

-Lignite or brown coalThis is the lowest rank of coal.
+Lignite or brown coalThis is the lowest grade of coal.
 It is soft and still shows traces of plant material.
 It has a high sulphur content and it burns with a smoky flame.

 Lignite or brown coal.